ast-grep/ast-grep/README.md

 ## Sponsor
 ![Sponsors](https://raw.githubusercontent.com/HerringtonDarkholme/sponsors/main/sponsorkit/sponsors.svg)

-If you find ASTGrep interesting and useful for your work, please [buy me a coffee](https://github.com/sponsors/HerringtonDarkholme) so I can spend more time on the project!
+If you find ast-grep interesting and useful for your work, please [buy me a coffee](https://github.com/sponsors/HerringtonDarkholme) so I can spend more time on the project!

 ## Feature Highlight

-ASTGrep's core is an algorithm to search and replace code based on abstract syntax tree produced by tree-sitter.
+ast-grep's core is an algorithm to search and replace code based on abstract syntax tree produced by tree-sitter.
 It can help you to do lightweight static analysis and massive scale code manipulation in an intuitive way.

 Key highlights:

-* An intuitive pattern to find and replace AST.
-ASTGrep's pattern looks like ordinary code you would write every day.
+* An intuitive pattern to find and replace AST. ast-grep's pattern looks like ordinary code you would write every day.
 (You can call the pattern is isomorphic to code).

-* jQuery like API for AST traversal and manipulatioin.
+* jQuery like API for AST traversal and manipulation.

 * YAML configuration to write new linting rules or code modification.

-* Written in compiled language, parsing with tree-sitter and utilizing multiple cores.
+* Written in compiled language, with tree-sitter based parsing and utilizing multiple cores.

 * Beautiful command line interface :)